Engine Power Reduced Chevy Malibu (Possible Causes & Fix)

 What causes Chevy Malibu to Show “Engine Power Reduction”?

-There could be several causes of the “engine power reduction” error message popping up and they are all associated with the ECM.
+There could be several causes of the “Engine Power Reduction” error message popping up and they are all associated with the ECU.

-The ECM works with pedal position sensors and throttle position sensors to establish the position and the force applied to the accelerator to release more air into the engine.
+The Engine Control Module (ECM) works with pedal position sensors and throttle position sensors to establish the position and the force applied to the accelerator to release more air into the engine.
 Either of these failures could lead to an error message showing.
-Let’s look at these closer.
+Let’s look at these closer:

-Unless the problem is too complex follow these steps you should be able to fix your problem easily:
+Unless the problem is too complex, if you follow these steps you should be able to fix the problem easily:

 1. Check The Cables